powa-team/powa/docs/index.rst

   Thanks to `Adrien Nayrat <https://blog.anayrat.info>`_ for providing it.

-The **PostgreSQL Workload Analyzer** is performance tool for **PostgreSQL 9.4 and superior** allowing to collect, aggregate and purge statistics on a PostgreSQL instance from various sources.
-It is implemented as a `background worker`_.
+The **PostgreSQL Workload Analyzer** is performance tool for **PostgreSQL 9.4 and superior** allowing to collect, aggregate and purge statistics on multiple PostgreSQL instances from various sources.
+It is implemented as a `background worker`_

 This includes support for various **stat extensions**:

 * :ref:`pg_stat_statements_doc`, providing data about queries being executed
 * :ref:`pg_qualstats`, providing data about predicates, or where clauses
 * :ref:`pg_stat_kcache_doc`, providing data about operating-system level cache
+* :ref:`pg_wait_sampling_doc`, providing data about wait events

 It supports the following extension:

 * :ref:`hypopg`, allowing you to create hypothetical indexes and test their usefulness without creating them

 Additionnaly, the PoWA User Interface allows you to make the most sense of this information.